Getting to Know

 E. What is your position concerning at the King James Version and modern translation?

 I am King James Only.
-The King James is the most accurate and has used words that clarify and keep from confusion certain important matters.
+I believe God inspired the King to translate English in preparation for what he was going to do in and through America.
+The King James is accurate and has used words that clarify and keep from confusion certain important matters.
 Other translations have perverted the Word and many of their translators were very wicked people.
 It has been preserved for the English speaking people against many attempts to remove it.
 It holds the only true translation from the Hebrew Masoretic, Greek Received Texts.

 9. Baptism and Communion: